Target: Sens. Cory Gardner and Michael Bennet and Rep. Scott Tipton

-The one-sided federal forestry provisions in the House farm bill run contrary to the recently enacted omnibus appropriations bill which included a bipartisan wildfire funding agreement.
-This bill threatens to renege on the bipartisan wildfire budget deal with dangerous proposals that would severely weaken protections for our national forests.
+I am disappointed in your vote to support the House version of the Farm Bill, which passed on June 22.
+Provisions in that bill threaten our national forests and undermine basic environmental protections.
+The House bill drastically decreases public input and environmental review on forestry projects up to 6,000 acres and runs contrary to the recently enacted omnibus appropriations bill, which included a bipartisan wildfire funding agreement.
+It also threatens to renege on the bipartisan wildfire budget deal with dangerous proposals that would severely weaken protections for our national forests.

 Luckily, the Senate version of the Farm Bill, which passed on June 29, was largely free of attacks on our national forests and public lands.
 Mr. Tipton, you have an opportunity to rectify your misguided vote on the House bill.
 Please support a conference bill that mirrors the Senate version, and prioritizes protecting public lands over unchecked resource extraction.